sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 ### Step 6: Running and Output

 The procedure to initialize and run the timeline is the same as Tutorial 1.
-We will also add a call to the `start` method of our protocol, using the calculated period.
+We will also add a call to the `start` method of our protocol, using a calculated period.
+We'll use a predetermined frequency `FREQUENCY` (given in Hz) for a set number of trials `NUM_TRIALS`.

 ```python
 tl.init()